-When you or a loved one is diagnosed with cancer, it’s normal to have many thoughts running through your head — how bad is it, what does this mean for my future, and what is the treatment actually like?
+When you or a loved one receives a cancer diagnosis, it’s normal to have many thoughts running through your head.
+You may wonder just how bad the cancer is or what it means for your future.
+You may also wonder what the treatment is actually like.

-When referring to treatment, you may hear the words “chemotherapy” or “radiation.”
-Maybe, you’re told about a combination of both.
-So, what exactly is the difference between chemo and radiation?
+In terms of treatment, you may hear the words “chemotherapy” or “radiation.”
+Or maybe your doctor says you need a combination of both.
+Whatever your doctor recommends, you may wonder what the difference is between the two.

 Never Miss a Beat!